DenysLins/docker_kubernetes/README.md

 You can access <http://localhost:3000> and see the initial react default page.

-To stop the container, run:
+To stop and remove the containers, run:

 ```sh
 docker-compose down